robertduplock/scifibooks.club/content/en/reviews/picard-second-self-by-una-mccormack-book-review.md

 <!--more-->

 With ten Trek books behind her (and numerous other works), Una McCormack knows her way around the Treklit space.
-Naturally, I was looking forward to reading reading this one, and I'm happy to say the book did not disappoint.
+Naturally, I was looking forward to reading this one, and I'm happy to say the book did not disappoint.

 *Second Self* starts with Raffi struggling to figure out her next step — her career and personal life are both at a crossroads.
 Picard suggests she might try teaching at Starfleet Academy, but Raffi isn't sure.
 While she ponders her choices, Starfleet Intelligence needs an off-the-books agent to help find an old Cardassian war criminal.
 With some reluctance, she agrees to the mission, and brings Elnor along for the ride.